-- Consider our opening proposition: “I suffer, therefore I am.”
-It’s a heck of a way to do it; however, suffering provides indisputable proof that all that makes us a functioning human being is in working order.
-Yes, suffering is evidence – confirmation – of being alive (though feeling pretty much dead).
+- Consider our opening declaration: “I suffer, therefore I am.”
+It’s a heck of a way to do it; however, suffering provides proof that everything that makes us a functioning human being is in working order.
+Suffering is evidence – confirmation – of being alive.

-- Psychotheorist Viktor Frankl believed life can’t be complete without suffering.
+- The great psychotheorist Viktor Frankl believed life can’t be complete without suffering.
 He ups the ante by proposing the way we accept our suffering adds a deeper meaning to our lives.
 And he challenges us to be worthy of our suffering.
-Of note, Frankl was influenced by Fyodor Dostoevsky, who said, “There is only one thing that I dread: not to be worthy of my sufferings.”
+Frankl was influenced by Fyodor Dostoevsky, who said, “There is only one thing that I dread: not to be worthy of my sufferings.”

-- The management of our suffering calls us to procure, and turn-to, internal and external coping and inspiration resources.
-Included may be the willful development of inner-strength and maturity, as well as securing and participating in spiritual – higher-power – relationships.
+- The management of our suffering calls us to procure and turn to internal and external coping and inspiration resources.
+Along the way there’s growth in our inner strength, maturity, and spirituality.

-- Speaking of reaching-out, suffering can motivate us to seek connection and assistance from others.
-How soothing it is to be comforted by someone who’s been, or is, there.
+- Speaking of reaching out, suffering can motivate us to seek connection and assistance from others.
+How soothing it is to be comforted by someone when we’re having a rough go if it.

 - Suffering provides fresh perspective – clarity – on who we are as individuals at any given moment.
 The same applies to our place in our immediate environment – and world.